axiomc/paymentGateway/README.md

   "Status":"ACTIVE",
-  "Amount": {amount}, // the amount of the transaction "SuccessFallBackUrl": "{success_url}", // the url which the gateway will direct if the transaction is completed "FailedFallBackUrl": "www.bing.com",  // the url which the gateway will direct if the transaction fails "Runoption": "ADD",
+  "Amount": {amount}, // the amount of the transaction "SuccessFallBackUrl": "{success_url}", // the url which the gateway will direct if the transaction is completed "FailedFallBackUrl": "{fallback_url}",  // the url which the gateway will direct if the transaction fails "Runoption": "ADD",
   "institutionID": 6100,
   "institutionPassword": "6100UP",